Technically no, Alaska does not have native snakes in the wild and is renowned for its complete absence of snakes as a state of the United States.

 However, make sure that you clean the bite thoroughly and get some medical treatment, and you should be fine.

-Why is Alaska Not Snake-Friendly?
+Why Is Alaska Not Snake-Friendly?

 Snakes are cold-blooded – most reptiles and amphibians are.
 This means that they are always looking for ways to keep themselves warm in order to survive.
 Tropical countries, present no issues for such wildlife species.

 But in Alaska, the winter never quite leaves.
 The ground is frozen for many months each year, and there is quite a bit of snow.

-You might be also interested in:
+You might also be interested in:

-Other Dangerous Animals Found in Alaska
+Dangerous Animals Found In Alaska

-If you do see any of these reptilian fellows in the wild, chances are some exotic pet lover went an extra mile to bring them up in their homes, and they managed to escape.
+If you do see any of these reptilian fellows in the wild, chances are some exotic pet lover went the extra mile to bring them up in their homes, and the animals somehow escaped!

 Belonging to the largest of the deer family, a fully grown Alaskan Moose will weigh up to 1800 pounds, and it can stand nearly 8 feet tall to the top of its antlers.

 Polar Bears are hypercarnivores, they can weigh up to almost a ton, grow as tall as 12 feet – and are extremely ferocious.
 Encounters with these dangerous beauties are thankfully rare.
 But maybe not as rare as encountering snakes.

-Grizzly Bears and Black Bears – are much more commonly sighted, and they are extremely dangerous (especially Grizzlies, who are known to be very territorial and aggressive).
+Grizzly Bears and Black Bears are much more commonly sighted, and they are extremely dangerous (especially Grizzlies, who are known to be very territorial and aggressive).
 Avoiding any encounter with them would be truly advisable.

-Wolves – move in packs, and it is rare for them to attack humans.
+Wolves move in packs, and it is rare for them to attack humans.
 However, if you venture into unknown parts of Alaska without prior knowledge or expert guides to assist, you might encounter them, and they can become a very real threat.

-On a positive note, if you suffer from a crippling fear of snakes or any kind of scale-covered reptile, then Alaska is the one place you will not come across them even if you try.
+On a positive note, if you suffer from a crippling fear of snakes or any kind of scale-covered reptile, then Alaska is one of the few places where you will not come across them even if you try!